freedomofpress/securedrop/docs/network_firewall.rst

 configuration wizard, and from there you will be able to configure the network so it is working correctly.

-Configuring your firewall
+Configuring Your Firewall
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If your firewall has 4 NICs, as the SG-2440 does, we will refer to the
+If your firewall has at least 4 NICs, as the SG-4860 does, we will refer to the
 ports as WAN, LAN, OPT1, and OPT2.
 In this case, we can now use a
 dedicated port on the network firewall for each component of SecureDrop
 (*Application Server*, *Monitor Server*, and *Admin Workstation*), so